markwise/react-create-form/README.md

 ### form[field].error

-Type: String

-Default: An empty string.
-This property only exists if a field will validate.

-If a field has errors, it will be the first error in form[field].errors.

-Use this if you only want to display a single field error at a time.
+If a field has errors, it will be the first error in form[field].errors, otherwise, an empty string.
+Use this if you want to display one field error at a time.

 ```javascript
 let {form, onChange} = this.props